patfiaux/CRSsim/README.md

 Specify the number and the size of enhancers to be simulated.
 They will be placed at random positions within the screen.
 ```
-sim.flags$nrEnhancers <- 5
+sim.flags$nrEnhancers <- 25
 sim.flags$enhancerSize <- 50  # base pairs
 ```

 Specify the sequencing depth for each of the pools.
-In addition, the simulations can simulate data sets where PCR duplicates are either accounted for or not.
+Here the parameters were set such that the average guide count is 15 In addition, the simulations can simulate data sets where PCR duplicates are either accounted for or not.
 If they are accounted for set the 'pcrDupl' flag to 'no'.
 The sequencing depth is given in list format, where each list entry is a replicate with the corresponding sequencing depths.
 ```
-sim.flags$seqDepth <- list(repl1 = c(16656607, 19431422),
+sim.flags$seqDepth <- list(repl1 = c(nrow(sim.flags$guides) * 15, nrow(sim.flags$guides) * 15),
-    repl2 = c(20217155, 21585515))
+    repl2 = c(nrow(sim.flags$guides) * 15, nrow(sim.flags$guides) * 15))
 sim.flags$pcrDupl <- 'yes'
 ```